-Vitamin B12 deficiency is relatively common.
+Vitamin B12 deficiency is relatively uncommon in the young.

-Vitamin B12 deficiency can have catastrophic health effects.
+Deficiency can have catastrophic health effects.

 Commonly used lab testing for vitamin B12 deficiency is useless.

-Folate masks vitamin B12 deficiency.
+Folate masks deficiency.

 Vitamin B12 supplements won’t turn you into a superhero.

 Contrary to the labels on hundreds of food products and supplement bottles, there is no evidence that vitamin B12 will make you a better athlete or boost your energy level.
 Small amounts of vitamin B12 are necessary to produce the kind of energy that your cells need to carry out essential functions – not the sort of “energy” defined as the opposite of fatigue.